 Abode’s Standard Plan offers seniors a self-monitoring system that helps seniors keep an eye on their properties while they are away.
 With the help of Abode's companion app, seniors can watch video feeds of their homes from their phones.
 The mobile app also lets seniors remotely control their system and the devices connected to it.

-Blue by ADT is an ideal DIY home security system for seniors who need added protection for their homes but aren't not too keen on professional monitoring services.
+Blue by ADT is an ideal DIY home security system for seniors who need added protection for their homes but aren't too keen on professional monitoring services.
 Not to mention, despite being a DIY home security system, seniors won’t have a hard time setting this system up.

-Almost all the best home security system reviews emphasize the smart capabilities of these tools and how it can help improve the user’s lives.
+Almost all the best home security system reviews emphasize the smart capabilities of these tools and how they can help improve the user’s lives.
 But what exactly makes a home security system smart?
 And what can these features do to improve an elderly individual's home?

 The best wireless home systems use Wi-Fi technology—which provides a range of benefits for seniors.
-From cloud storage and remote access to smart home capabilities, Wi-Fi technology lets seniors seamlessly work with other smart devices in their home while staying secure.
+From cloud storage and remote access to smart home capabilities, Wi-Fi technology lets seniors seamlessly work with other smart devices in their homes while staying secure.

 For instance, seniors can create rules to turn on the lights in a room if motion from the security system is detected, or to have doors unlock when a smoke alarm goes off.
 If a smart lock has a built-in camera, the home security system can set a rule to start recording once someone is at the door.

-The use of Wi-Fi also ensures an aesthetically-pleasing environment.
+The use of Wi-Fi also ensures an aesthetically pleasing environment.
 Smart home security systems don’t require wires to connect to other devices in the home, leaving rooms clean and neat while staying secure.

 The top home security systems often offer cloud and local storage.
 The former lets seniors save the video recordings and still photos online, while the latter stores it offline and on the device itself.

 One of the benefits of cloud storage is how it often has a larger capacity than physical storage devices.
-This saves seniors from the hassle of deleting files to keep the system running, and lets them record high-resolutions videos with ease.
+This saves seniors from the hassle of deleting files to keep the system running, and lets them record high-resolution videos with ease.

 Cloud storage also lets seniors and seniors and their loved ones can access these files remotely, whether it's through their phone or computer.